 - Oatmeal.
 The proteins in oatmeal assist in preserving the skin’s natural barrier function, warding off anything on the outside from getting to the inside.
 Oatmeal also contains saponins which help to remove unwanted oils and dirt from the pores.
 The oatmeal also helps towards thickening up the cream a bit.
 Be sure to use old-fashioned (slow cook) oats.

 - Lavender essential oil.
-Lavender is a classic repairing essential oil and is very gentle to use on baby’s bum.
+Lavender is a classic, gentle essential oil that used in many skin products.
 Be sure to use a therapeutic-grade oil (not the super cheap version found at health stores; these have been adulterated and can cause harm rather than good).
-I much prefer the Young Living brand because their oils are completely pure.
+I much prefer the Young Living brand because their oils are pure.

 This rash ointment is very simple, easy, and inexpensive to make.
 It is very healthful, full of all-natural ingredients, and, in my experience, very effective at healing up baby’s diaper rash (unfortunately, I can’t guarantee it’ll work on every baby as each one is different, so use at your own risk).
 Plus it is cloth diaper safe.